 Hours: Open everyday except Dec 25th, open 930am-4:00pm (til 6pm from May 26-Sept 4th)

-Where to eat: There are plenty of nice picnicking areas or you can relax on the beautiful shady outdoor deck of Cascade Grill, which offers a variety of meals using locally sourced ingredients.
+Where to eat: There are plenty of nice picnicking areas.
+Or relax on the beautiful shady outdoor deck of Cascade Grill, a zoo cafe which offers a variety of meals using locally sourced ingredients.

 The International Rose Test Garden